Sarah Butler (actress): Career

 In 2015, Butler reprised her role as Jennifer Hills in I Spit on Your Grave III: Vengeance Is Mine, a sequel to 2010's I Spit on Your Grave.
-Butler co-starred with Lindsay Hartley and Traci Lords in the 2016 Lifetime TV film Nightmare Nurse.
-She also played a comedian in Debra Eisenstadt's film Before The Sun Explodes, which premiered at the 2016 South by Southwest film festival.
+In 2016, Butler co-starred in the 2016 Lifetime TV film Nightmare Nurse. and played a comedian in Debra Eisenstadt's film Before The Sun Explodes, which premiered at the South by Southwest film festival.
 Butler guest starred on the ABC television series Grey's Anatomy, playing Danielle in the episode "You Haven't Done Nothin'".
 In 2017, she starred with Charles Shaughnessy in Moontrap Target Earth, produced by the makers of the 1989 sci-fi film Moontrap.
 She also starred in the Lifetime TV film Infidelity in Suburbia as Laura, a woman who begins an extramarital relationship.
-Butler also appears in the film Doubting Thomas.
-Most recently, Butler joined the cast of writer/director Chris Blake's indie horror film All Light Will End, alongside Andy Buckley, John Schuck and Sam Jones III.
+Butler also appears in the film Doubting Thomas. in 2018, Butler joined the cast of writer/director Chris Blake's indie horror film All Light Will End, alongside Andy Buckley, John Schuck and Sam Jones III.